Human Waste Project: 1993–1998: Formation, E-lux and breakup

-Despite the band's success in the UK, the band's singer Aimee Echo was becoming disillusioned with the band due to her dislike with the band being typecast as just a heavy metal or nu metal act, as well as with E-lux's failure; this resulted in her quitting Human Waste Project in July 1998 following their performance at Ozzfest.
-As a result, Human Waste Project announced their disbandment, and they played their last official show at the House of Blues in Los Angeles on July 8, 1998.
+Despite the band's success in the UK, the band's singer Aimee Echo was becoming disillusioned with the band due to her dislike with the band being typecast as just a heavy metal or nu metal act, as well as with E-lux's failure; this resulted in her quitting Human Waste Project following their performance at Ozzfest.
+As a result, Human Waste Project announced their disbandment, and they played their last official show at the House of Blues in Los Angeles on July 8, 1998, opening for Sepultura.
 Aimee Echo and Scott Ellis went on to form theSTART.
 Jeff Schartoff formed Professional Murder Music and joined Peter Murphy's live band.
 Mike Tempesta joined Powerman 5000.

 2008–2009: Reunions

 On Aimee Echo's birthday, March 27, 2008, after a theSTART show at Crash Mansion in downtown Los Angeles, the remaining three HWP members came on stage and played "Dog" and "Shine" with her.
 In attendance were former members of Snot, Sevendust, Craig Riker of Deadsy, producer Ross Robinson and Chibi of The Birthday Massacre.

 Human Waste Project had a publicized reunion show at the Key Club in West Hollywood on October 10, 2008, as the opening act for Snot.
 Three of the four original members were present (theSTART drummer Chelsea Davis filled in at the last minute for Scott Ellis).
 Their set list consisted of most of the songs off E-Lux and a cover of Depeche Mode's "I Feel You".
 Aimee stated that this would be the only full scale reunion show and the band would not be getting back together to tour.

 Another mini-reunion occurred on July 9, 2009, at a theSTART show at The Roxy in West Hollywood.
 Mike Tempesta joined them mid-set to perform "Dog" and "One Night In Spain".
 The latter being a song theSTART have performed during their own shows.

 On August 3, 2009, Mike Tempesta was announced on stage by Aimee Echo as being in the audience of a theSTART show in New York City at the Mercury Lounge.
 He joined them and performed one song.